7 Strategies for Depression Treatment

 6. Get Your Daily Dose of Sunlight

-Did you know that exposure to sunlight can improve our move and help boost serotonin levels?
+Did you know that exposure to sunlight can improve our movement and help boost serotonin levels?
 Whenever possible, get your daily dose of vitamin D and get yourself some sunlight exposure for at least 15 minutes a day.

-You can do this by taking a walk during your lunch break, having your coffee outside, spend time gardening, or enjoying a meal outside.
+You can do this by taking a walk during your lunch break, having your coffee outside, spending time gardening, or enjoying a meal outside.
 You can also increase your home’s natural light and workplace by choosing lighter-colored curtains, opening blinds and drapes, and choosing to sit near windows.

 7. Challenge Negative Thinking

 Depression tends to put a negative spin on just about everything.
 This includes the way we see ourselves and our expectations for the future.

 Do you ever feel like you’re weak or powerless?
 That life is out of your control, and bad things are always happening to you?
 Do you feel hopeless?